mcharouk/aws/Certification/machinelearning.md

 *   **Aggregation:** Group data and calculate statistics (e.g., mean, sum, count) for each group.
 *   **Filtering:** Select a subset of data based on specific criteria.
 *   **Sampling:** Select a random sample of data.

-**Cleaning Functions:**

-*   **Handling Missing Values:**
-    *   `Imputation`: Replace missing values with the mean, median, most frequent value, a constant, or using more complex algorithms.
-    *   `Deletion`: Remove rows or columns containing missing values.
-*   **Removing Duplicates:**
-    *   `Remove Duplicate Rows`: Identify and remove rows that are exact duplicates or based on a subset of columns.
-*   **Handling Outliers:**
-    *   `Outlier Detection`: Identify values that deviate significantly from the data distribution (e.g., using the IQR method, Z-score).
-    *   `Outlier Replacement`: Replace outliers with boundary values or imputation techniques.
-*   **Correcting Format Errors:**
-    *   `Data Type Conversion`: Convert columns to the appropriate data type (e.g., string to numeric, date).
-    *   `String Normalization`: Remove unnecessary spaces, convert to uppercase/lowercase, etc.

-**Transformation Functions:**

-*   **Normalization and Standardization:**
-    *   `Min-Max Scaling`: Scale values between 0 and 1.
-    *   `StandardScaler`: Center the data around the mean and scale it based on the standard deviation.
-    *   `RobustScaler`: Similar to StandardScaler, but more robust to outliers.
-*   **Encoding Categorical Variables:**
-    *   `One-Hot Encoding`: Create binary columns for each category of a variable.
-    *   `Label Encoding`: Assign a unique integer to each category.
-    *   `Ordinal Encoding`: Assign integers based on the order of the categories (useful for ordinal variables).
-*   **Creating New Variables (Feature Engineering):**
-    *   `Arithmetic Operations`: Create new variables by combining existing variables (e.g., addition, subtraction, multiplication, division).
-    *   `Feature Extraction`: Extract useful information from existing variables (e.g., extract the day, month, year from a date).
-    *   `Creating Indicator Variables`: Create binary variables to indicate the presence or absence of a condition.
-*   **Text Transformation:**
-    *   `Tokenization`: Divide the text into words or smaller units.
-    *   `Stemming/Lemmatization`: Reduce words to their base form.
-    *   `Stop Word Removal`: Remove common words that don't provide much information (e.g., "the", "a", "is").
-    *   `Sentiment Analysis`: Determine the sentiment expressed in the text (positive, negative, neutral).
-*   **Dimensionality Reduction:**
-    *   `PCA (Principal Component Analysis)`: Reduce the number of variables by identifying the principal components that explain the most variance in the data.
-    *   `Feature Selection`: Select a subset of the most relevant variables for the model.

-**Other Important Functions:**

-*   **Table Joins (Join):** Combine data from different tables based on a common key.
-*   **Aggregation:** Group data and calculate statistics (e.g., mean, sum, count) for each group.
-*   **Filtering:** Select a subset of data based on specific criteria.
-*   **Sampling:** Select a random sample of data.

 ## Sagemaker feature store